 Changing a flat tire gives everyone a headache, especially when the factory key for the spare goes missing.
 But you can manage it as long as you keep a standard flat tire kit in your car.
 Make sure you’re prepared for a flat before one occurs by keeping a jack kit and set of car tools in your vehicle.

 Otherwise, you’ll have to wait for roadside assistance to save the day.
 And, finally, remember only to change a flat if you can do so safely – be safe, pull out of traffic, and take the time to do the job correctly.
+By the way, if you’re dealing with grease stains on your car seats, it’s important to use the right cleaning method based on whether your seats are fabric or leather.
+Check out our article on ‘How To Get Grease Out Of Car Seat [Fabric vs. Leather]’ for some helpful tips on how to tackle this cleaning task.
 Follow the tips in this article, and you’ll be back on the road in no time!